Chart of common website issues found across 125 audited HVAC company websites

 We ran 125 real HVAC company websites — pulled from 14 metro areas across the country — through our website audit tool.
 Most of them look perfectly fine at a glance.
 But a surprising number are quietly missing the exact things that turn a Google search into a booked service call.

 Here's the uncomfortable truth for the home-services world: your website can have a clean design, load fast, and still be invisible where it counts.
 We wanted real numbers, not opinions — so we tested.
+And the stakes are high, because the homeowner who searches "AC repair near me" is not researching — Google reports that 76% of people who run a nearby search on their phone visit a business within a day, and 28% of those searches end in a purchase.

 How We Ran the Study